hagabbar/vitamin_c/sphinx/_build/html/_sources/vitamin_start_to_finish.rst.txt

    $ run_vitamin.gen_train(params='params.txt',bounds='bounds.txt',fixed_vals='fixed_vals.txt')

+4. Now generate test timeseries.
+By default vitamin does not produce Bayesian posteriors for each of these timeseries, but you may turn this functionality on by setting `do_pe=True` in the params.json file will.
-4. Now generate test samples with corresponding posteriors.
-By default vitamin will generate 4 test samples using the dynesty sampler using 1000 live points and a dlogz of 0.1.
+   Vitamin uses the dynesty sampler by default with 1000 live points and a dlogz of 0.1.

 .. code-block:: console